Top Hanoi Tour Packages

 During your stay in the city, you must also visit Hanoi Opera House which hosts orchestras, operas and musicals by Vietnamese composers.
 The building is modeled on the Palais Garnier, the older of Paris’s two opera houses.
 The architectural style is called Neo Classicism.
 You should visit the site to admire the architecture of the building if watching a classical performance is not on the cards.

-Dook Travels has designed many Hanoi Holiday Packages which have been a resounding success with our customers.
-These Hanoi tour packages promise a good time as our well-researched and popular itineraries take you to all the top sights of the city.
+Dook International has designed many Hanoi Holiday Packages which have been a resounding success with our customers.
+These Hanoi Tour Packages promise a good time as our well-researched and popular itineraries take you to all the top sights of the city.
 Let Dook Travels be your travel guide on your journey through Hanoi.